cucapra/hbir/docs/overview.md

 - *Break the contract.*
   Every new generation of specialized hardware could come with a correspondingly new version of the ISA.
   Using *ad hoc* extensions and changes, the ISA would expose all the important hardware details to the compiler---at the expense of backwards compatibility.
+  If an ISA is a contract between hardware and software, every new generation of hardware would break the contract and offer a new one.
   This approach amounts to giving up on the idea of a long-lasting abstraction that persists across hardware generations, thereby foisting the responsibility for compatibility onto compiler writers.

 HBIR is a third option.